 I wear my eternity diamond wedding band in platinum with diamonds going all the way around

-I wear my My Intent bracelet daily that has my intention inscribed on it - “Gratitude”.
-It’s a great reminder for me and almost feels like a tattoo on my wrist that I can look down at anytime I need it.
+I wear my Intent bracelet daily that has my intention inscribed on it - “Gratitude”.
+It’s a great reminder for me and almost feels like a tattoo on my wrist that I can look down at any time I need it.

 ANY FAVORITE ANTIQUE PIECES?

 - I truly don’t have a lot of antique pieces.
-My mom’s mother gave me a few pieces however, one is an antique locket that is beautiful.
+My mom’s mother gave me a few pieces however, one is a beautiful antique locket.